BrycenGit/pizzaParlor/README.md

-# Name
+# Pizza Parlor
 **By: Brycen Bartolome**
-_Version 1, Date_
+_Version 1, 8/28/20_

 ## _Description_
+This app allows users to order pizza, add toppings, and see the total.

 ## _Languages Used_
 * HTML
 * CSS
 * Bootstrap
 * Markdown
+* Javascript
+* Jquery

 ## _Setup_
 * Clone repository to desktop.
 * Open repository.
 * Drag index.html file into an open browser.
-* You can also use the link to gh-pages to see deployed program.

 ## _Specs_
 1. User inputs name, toppings, size, and program returns an object: